yojoots/libbitcoin-system-wiki/Qualitative-Security-Model.md

 ```

 While people could decide to trade and/or mine independently in the future, they do not [contribute to security](Risk=Sharing-Principle) until after they actually do so.
 The distinction is analogous to being armed vs. having the ability to become armed.
 As shown in [Cockroach Fallacy](Cockroach-Fallacy), the latter matters not when you are getting robbed.
 The model represents security as it actually exits in the period.

+As show in in [Public-Data-Principle](Public-Data-Principle), anonymity is a tool that aids in defending one's ability to trade and/or mine.
+As such it cannot be expected that the level of decentralization can ever be measured.
+The model is a conceptual aid.
+Additionally, as shown in [Balance of Power Fallacy](Balance-of-Power-Fallacy), the the security afforded by each of the two sub-models is complimentary and independent of the other.